nasa/cumulus-docs/docs/deployment.md

 * `<prefix>-protected`
 * `<prefix>-public`

-You need to make some AWS information available to your environment.
-If you don't already have the access key and secret access key of an AWS user with IAM Create-User permissions, you must Create [Access Keys](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html) for such a user with IAM Create-User permissions, then export the access keys:

 **Note**: s3 bucket object names are global and must be unique across all users/locations/etc.

-If you don't want to set environment variables, [access keys can be stored locally via the AWS CLI.](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 ### Create a deployer role